vcflib/bio-vcf/README.md

 ```

 which shows pretty decent core utilisation (10x).
 We are running
-gzip compressed VCF files of 33 GB with similar performance gains.
+gzip compressed VCF files of 30+ Gb with similar performance gains.

 Use zcat to
 pipe such gzipped (vcf.gz) files into bio-vcf, e.g.